Not enough data to back use of inhaled steroids for COVID-19 -EU regulator

 Corticosteroids are lab-made medicines, which work in the body like the hormone cortisol in fighting and controlling swelling.
 Inhaled versions are typically used to treat lung problems such as asthma and chronic obstructive pulmonary disease.

 A UK trial last month showed treating COVID-19 patients at home with inhaled budesonide can speed up their recovery.
-Budesonide is sold as Pulmicort by AstraZeneca.
+Budesonide is sold as Pulmicort by AstraZeneca (AZN.L).

-Reporting by Pushkala Aripaka in Bengaluru; Editing by Krishna Chandra Eluri and Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.